Skip to main content

 Community Collaboration

-By closely collaborating with communities and testing innovative approaches to translation and implementation, we strive to bridge the gap between research findings and their real-world application, ultimately contributing to more equitable and lasting improvements in community health.
+By closely collaborating with communities and testing innovative approaches to translation and implementation, we strive to bridge the gap between research findings and their real-world application, ultimately contributing to lasting improvements in community health.

 Get Involved